apache/airflow/docs/apache-airflow/howto/listener-plugin.rst

 This is an example plugin for Airflow that allows to create listener plugin of Airflow.
 This plugin works by using SQLAlchemy's event mechanism.
 It watches the task instance state change in the table level and triggers event.
-This will be notified for all the tasks across all the DAGs.
+This will be notified for all the tasks across all the Dags.

 In this plugin, an object reference is derived from the base class ``airflow.plugins_manager.AirflowPlugin``.